iwanders/vec_entry/README.md

 # An 'entry' interface for Vec

 The `std::collections::HashMap` container has a nice [entry](https://doc.rust-lang.org/std/collections/struct.HashMap.html#method.entry) method.

-At some point I needed to assign values into a vector and just grow the vector with `Default::default` if it wasn't yet of that size.
-Currently an entry is only considered vacant if it is beyond the size of the vector, the element in the container is required to be  `Default::default`, otherwise the container can't be grown.
-It also requires the key to be an `usize`, because otherwise we can't calculate how much to grow the vector.
+This provides two similar interfaces for a `Vec`, or rather any container that implements the `VecInterface` trait.

 ## VecOptionEntry

-This trait requires the `Vec` to hold an type that implements `OptionInterface`, if an entry is `None` it is considered unoccupied.
+Properties:
+- Requires the index key to be an `usize` (necessary to know the required size when resizing).
+- An entry is `Vacant` if the value is none, or the index is beyond the size of the current container.
+- The container is grown and populated with `None` on accessing a `Vacant` entry beyond the current size.
+- The elements in the container must implement `OptionInterface`, which is implemented for `Option`.

+This is useful if you can use `usize` keys and fields may be populated or empty and need to be iterated over in-order later and a contiguous container is desired.

 ```rust
 use crate::vec_option_entry::VecOptionEntry;